Why Racists Hate Christianity

 The Darwinian mood sustained the belief in Anglo-Saxon racial superiority which obsessed many American thinkers in the latter half of the nineteenth century.
 The measure of world domination already achieved by the “race” seemed to prove it the fittest (1955, 172-73).

-[W]e believe that severity, violence, slavery, danger in the street and in the heart, secrecy, stoicism, tempter’s art and deviltry of every kind,—that everything wicked, terrible, tyrannical, predatory, and serpentine in man, serve as well for the elevation of the human species as its opposite (1924, chapter II, section 44).
+[W]e believe that severity, violence, slavery, danger in the street and in the heart, secrecy, stoicism, tempter’s art and deviltry of every kind,—that everything wicked, terrible, tyrannical, predatory, and serpentine in man, serve as well for the elevation of the human species as its opposite (1924, chapter II, section 44, emphasis added).

 And so, as long as people subscribe to ideological premises that devalue human life, tragedies—like that described above—will continue to happen.

-A key question is: when will folks begin to identify, and repudiate, the philosophical origin of this senseless brutality?
+A key question is this.
+When will folks begin to identify, and repudiate, the philosophical origin of this senseless brutality?